opensource-compliance-gh/plus-messenger-gpl/README.md

 # Chapter 5, Finding 3: the app contains code that has never been published

 Everything so far concerns what is *missing*.
 This is what is *shipped*, and it is where the case stops being about tidiness.
+Measure it against the four words in [Chapter 2](#chapter-2-what-the-licence-actually-requires): this chapter establishes what "corresponding" has to cover, [Chapter 6](#chapter-6-finding-4-there-is-no-written-offer-either) shows that the alternative route of a written offer was not taken either, and [Finding 3b](#finding-3b-what-the-unpublished-code-actually-does) examines what the unpublished code does once it is running.

 ### What I found, in plain English

 The app on Google Play contains two kinds of code.
 Telegram's, covered by the GPL, including features that did not exist before 2026.
 And his own, which has never appeared in any repository at any version, and which is the part that shows you adverts and takes your money.

-It is not a config file or a rounding error.
-It is an ad engine, an analytics pipeline and a payment system, and you cannot read a line of it.
+That second category is an advertising engine, an analytics pipeline and a payment system, and none of it can be read by anyone outside the project.

 ### Evidence